A form of undeveloped hot springs spa that is not common in other states but is common in Oregon, and it is paid for.

 A four-hour drive from Portland and eight hours from the Bay Area, Umpqua Hot Springs is hard to reach for most travelers.

-I noticed some common points with Terwilliger Hot Springs in the same State.
+I found many similarities with the Terwilliger Hot Springs in the same state.

 Reference:Terwilliger (Cougar) Hot Springs - Hot Springs in Oregon

-Both are in the national forest, requiring a fee, needing light hiking, and very popular.
+Both are located in national forests, require a fee, require light hiking, and are popular spots.

-Day use only and camping is not allowed.
+This was a day use only area and camping was not allowed.

-There were no staffs, so I put the money in the rustic box.
+There was no attendant present at the time of my visit, so I put the money into the box.

 The water temp in the main pool was 106 degrees F.

 The hose could be manipulated to prevent it from getting too hot.